Vanguard VIF Total Bond Market Index Portfolio

 |Company||% of Portfolio|

-Joshua C. Barrickman, CFA, Principal of Vanguard and head of Vanguard’s Fixed Income Indexing Americas.
-He has been with Vanguard since 1998, has worked in investment management since 1999, and has managed investment portfolios since 2005, and has co-managed the Portfolio since 2013.
+Joshua C. Barrickman, CFA, Principal of Vanguard and co-head of Vanguard’s Fixed Income Indexing Americas.
+He has been with Vanguard since 1998, has worked in investment management since 1999, has managed investment portfolios since 2005, and has managed the Portfolio since 2013.
 Education: B.S., Ohio Northern University; M.B.A., Lehigh University.